vijayvulava/geochem/_sources/32LawMassAction.md

 \end{align*}
 $$

-1. In the first reaction, all chemical components are gases and is an example of a homogeneous equilibrium reaction, i.e., the states of matter are the same in the entire reaction.
+>1.
+In the first reaction, all chemical components are gases, which is an example of a homogeneous equilibrium reaction, i.e., the states of matter are the same in the entire reaction.
 The second reaction contains more than one phase of matter and is an example of heterogeneous equilibrium.
-2. In the first reaction, $K_p$ and $K_c$ can be written since all components are gases, while in the second reaction, only $K_c$ can be written as $P$ is not applicable for aqueous/liquid concentrations.
+>2.
+In the first reaction, $K_p$ and $K_c$ can be written since all components are gases, while in the second reaction, only $K_c$ can be written as $P$ is not applicable for aqueous/liquid concentrations.

 ```